ScottLouvau/scottlouvau.github.io/content/gaming/2024/2024-06-04-dosbox-on-steam-deck/index.md

 You can use Decky and the SteamGridDB plugin to find artwork for the games so that they look nice in the Steam Library.
 The art isn't always as good as what EmuDeck finds; I need to figure out where EmuDeck caches them so that I can use EmuDeck to locate the art and then SteamGridDB to apply it.

 ### Running in Desktop Mode
 Games will run nicely in a window in Desktop Mode when double-clicked.
-I set `autolock=false` in my dosbox.conf because mouse capture was annoying and the games still work fine in Game Mode when full screen.
+You can click and drag onto the Desktop and choose "Link Here" from the context menu to make a shortcut.

 ## DOSBox Pure Problems and Solutions
 I ran into quite a few problems trying to run under DOSBox-Pure in RetroArch.
-I'm documenting the problems here so that people hitting them can find this post.
-I suggest using original DOSBox instead, but I've included workarounds and fixes when I figured them out for anyone who wants to stick with DOSBox-Pure.
+I'm documenting the problems here so that people encountering them can find this post.
+I've included workarounds and fixes when I figured them out for anyone who wants to stick with DOSBox-Pure, but I recommend switching to DOSBox as described above for a better experience.

 ### EmuDeck couldn't find my DOSBox games
 I had to look into the [README](https://github.com/schellingb/dosbox-pure?tab=readme-ov-file#dosbox-pure) to figure out that DOSBox-Pure expects games to [each be in a ZIP file](https://github.com/schellingb/dosbox-pure?tab=readme-ov-file#load-games-from-zip) to be found by the EmuDeck "Steam ROM Manager" scan process.